 High staff turnover is also costly.
-But putting in place the right structured and proactive activities and working practices could reap rewards by reducing the impact of poor mental health in the workplace.
-This is especially the case for workplaces where risk factors are unavoidable (e.g. for those engaged in remote working).
+But putting in place the right proactive activities, working practices and offering additional support where risk factors are unavoidable (e.g. for those engaged in remote working) could reap rewards by reducing the impact of poor mental health in the workplace.

-Employers seem to recognise their responsibility in this regard, but also appear not to be aware of the best sources of help and advice with putting the right activities into practice.
-This provides a supportive and positive opportunity to approach the issue with businesses.
+Employers recognise their responsibility in this regard, but appear not to be aware of the best sources of help and advice.
+This provides a supportive and positive means of approaching the issue with businesses.